SrividyaSam/MarkDown/README.md

 # Overview
-Facebook launched in February 2004 as a school-based social network at Harvard University.
-It was created by Mark Zuckerberg and Eduardo Saverin, who were both students at the time.
+Facebook launched in February 2004 as a school-based social network at Harvard University.Mark Zuckerberg and Eduardo Saverin, both students at the time, created the platform

-**Purpose to create a post**
-* Share updates, thoughts, or announcements.
-* Upload media such as photos and videos.
-* Engage with friends, groups, or page followers.
-* Promote events, links, or business content.

 **Flow to create a post**

 ![Image](IMAGES/flowfacebook5.png)

 **Purpose of this guide**
-                                   This guide helps you to understand how to create a post on Facebook.
-It also helps you to understand how to attach different media options for your post.
+                                   This guide explains how to create a post on Facebook and how to attach different media options for your post.

 # Prerequisites
-* Phone or computer with a web browser and application installed.
+* A phone with Facebook application or computer with a web browser  installed.
-* Registered email or phone number and password.
+* A registered email address or phone number and password.

 # Create a post
+Creating a post lets you share updates, media, and activities with friends, groups, or followers.
+You can create posts using the mobile app or a web browser.You can also promote events, links, or business content.

-You need to log in to your Facebook account.
-After you are logged in, you are directed to news feed where you can view posts from friends, family, and pages that you follow.
+1. Log in to your Facebook account.
+2. After you log in, home page appears.
+You see posts from friends, family, and the pages you follow.

-**Before posting choose your audience**.
+3. Before you post, choose your audience.
- 1. Below your name, select the audience selector drop-down on **Create post** screen.
+* Select the audience selector drop-down below your name on the  **Create Post** screen.
-     * **Friends:** Anyone can see your post.
+     * __Friends:__ Share your post with all your friends.
-     *  **Friends except:** Exclude specific people.
+     * __Friends except:__ Exclude specific people.
-     *  **Specific friends:** Share only with chosen people.
+     * __Specific friends:__ Share only with chosen people.
-    * **Close friends:** You can create a custom audience by specifying which groups or individuals you want to exclude or include.
+     * __Close friends:__ Create a custom audience by including or excluding specific groups or individuals

-## Post using application on mobile
+## Create post using mobile application
 Create your own post by logging in to mobile application and follow below steps.

-**Post text message**
+**Post a text message**
-You can only share text as your post.
+You can share text as your post.

-To create a text post, do one of the following:
-1. On your home screen, locate **What’s on your mind?** at the top of the screen.
+1. On your home screen, select **What’s on your mind?** at the top.
-2. From the Menu (three-line icon on the right pane).
-    *   Select your profile picture.
-    *   Scroll down and locate **What’s on your mind?**.
+  * Or, open the **Menu** (three-line icon), select your profile picture, scroll down, and select **What’s on your mind?**.
-3. From your home page.
-   * Select your profile picture.
-    * Scroll down and locate **What’s on your mind?**.
+   * Or, from your profile page, scroll down and select **What’s on your mind?**.
-4. Type the text in **What’s on your mind?**.
+2. Type your text.
-5. Select **POST**.
+3. Select **Post**.
-   Your post now appears on home screen.
+   Your post now appears on your home screen.

 **Change the background of a text message**
 You can set background colours for your text message.
-1. Select **What’s on your mind?** and then select **Background colour**
+1. Select **What’s on your mind?**,then select **Background colour**
-2. Choose background colours for your text.
-Select six dots on right pane for few more colours.
+2. Choose a background colour.Select six dots on right pane to see more colours.
-3. Select **Next** and **POST**.
+3. Select **Next**,then **POST**.
-   Your post is now shared.
+   Your text post is now shared with a background color.

 **Share an image**